Post-Op Nursing Assessment

 How does effective pain management contribute to post-operative recovery?

-Adequate pain management is vital for various reasons.
+Adequate pain relief and management after a major surgery is vital for various reasons.
 It helps improve patient comfort, promotes early mobility, facilitates effective breathing, and aids overall recovery.
-Uncontrolled pain can hinder movement, increase the risk of complications such as blood clots or pneumonia, and delay the healing process.
+Uncontrolled pain can hinder movement, increase the risk of complications such as blood clots or pneumonia, and delay the healing process of surgical patients.

 Join 10,000+ teams using Carepatron to be more productive